The 2022 Presidential Public Service Fellowship application includes the following components:

 - Two letters of recommendation (one of which must be from a Harvard faculty or staff member)

 - Returning (degree-seeking) undergraduate, graduate, and professional School students are eligible to apply for this one-time award.
-Students who will graduate in May 2021 are not eligible to apply.
+Students who will graduate in May 2022 or December 2022 are not eligible to apply.

 - Funds are available for summer service placements, internships, employment, or other projects.
 Research or thesis-related activities are not eligible for funding.

 - The employment or project must take place within the United States.

 - The length of the summer employment or project must be at least eight weeks.

 - A minimum commitment of 30 hours per week is required.